gnss-sdr/gnss-sdr/README.md

 $ sudo make install
 ~~~~~~

 With `Fmcomms2_Signal_Source` you can use any SDR hardware based on fmcomms2, including the ADALM-PLUTO (PlutoSdr) by configuring correctly the .conf file.
-The `Plutosdr_Signal_Source` offers a simplier manner to use the ADALM-PLUTO because implements only a subset of fmcomms2's parameters valid for it device.
+The `Plutosdr_Signal_Source` offers a simplier manner to use the ADALM-PLUTO because implements only a subset of fmcomms2's parameters valid for those devices.

 ###### Build OpenCL support (OPTIONAL):